OctopusDeploy/blog/blog/2022-q2/calculating-dora-metrics/index.md

 ## Conclusion

-The DORA metrics represent one of the few rigorously researched insights into your team's DevOps performance.
+The DORA metrics represent one of the few rigorously researched insights available to measure your team's DevOps performance.
 Between the information captured by Octopus build information packages and issue tracking platforms like GitHub actions, it is possible to rank your performance against thousands of other software development teams across the globe.

-In this post you saw a sample Python script that queried the Octopus and GutHub APIs to calculate the four DORA metrics, and then ran the script as an Octopus runbook.
+In this post you saw a sample Python script that queried the Octopus and GitHub APIs to calculate the four DORA metrics, and then ran the script as an Octopus runbook.
 The sample script can be easily applied to any team using GitHub actions, or modified to query other source control and issue tracking platforms.